 New York City.
 The Big Apple.
 Manhattan.

+Let’s face it, there are many shocking things about New Yorkers.
 The Manhattan lifestyle is a unique beast.
 New Yorkers are busy, time-calculating, straight-forward and don’t show remorse expressing how they feel, even if it’s blunt honesty.
 Hey, it’s business an we’ve all got places we need to be.
 Nothing personal.

-But as busy as New Yorkers are, you’re bound to find a helping or guiding hand once in a while.
 The city and its residents are intimidating but also surprisingly soft-hearted when you get to the core.
 New Yorkers born and raised there are actually nicer than the transplants; and not all New Yorkers are angry or steel cold beasts, but there’s a silent community solidarity, as exampled during 9-11 when the entire city halted to mourn its loss.

 The Big Apple is a pedestrian city, where residents commute by metro, bus, taxi and foot.
 Vulnerable to weather, other people and its zealous ambitions, makes New Yorkers survival based.